Real-Fruit-Snacks/Combined-Code-Blocks/README.md

 1. Open a note with multiple code blocks
 2. Open the command palette (`Ctrl/Cmd + Shift + P`)
 3. Run **"Combine Code Blocks"**
-4. The combined code block will appear at your chosen location
+4. The combined code block will appear at your chosen location with beautiful styling

 ## 📖 Documentation